srlinuxeurope/DCFPartnerHackathon/docs/eda/beginner/routers.md

 ///
 ///

-To test the connectivity, ping client13 interface from client11:
+To test the connectivity, ping :material-server: client13 interface from :material-server: client11:

 /// tab | IPv4